renekorss/excel-formatter-php/README.md

   );

   // Output columns array (document dosen't have column names on first row)
-  // Skip foruth column (age) (third in array), because we don't need that data
+  // Skip fourth column (age) (third in array), because we don't need that data
   // NOTE: if document dosen't have column names on first line, second parameter for PHPExcelFormatter should be $readColumns = false, otherwise it will skip first line of data
   $formatterColumns = array(
     'username',